-Let’s retrace our steps and continue on round the corner to the right towards the cove of Broadsea, the lighthouse at Kinnaird Head just coming into view.
+Let’s retrace our steps and continue on round the corner.
+We’re heading towards the cove of Broadsea, the lighthouse at Kinnaird Head just coming into view.

-We tiptoe between houses and walk the curving path, passing many old cottages.
+Tiptoeing between houses and walking the curving path, we pass many old cottages.
 The new housing development we come to next holds on to hints of the past in the form of various buoys placed along the verge.

 On we go.
 Up to lighthouses, old and new.
-Great museum and tearoom here if you need a break.
+There’s a great museum and tearoom here if you need a break.
 Older post with more on the museum and lighthouse here.